n7tr/Excalibur-Discord-Bot/README.md

 First of all you need to install golang (version: 1.20 or latest), then install packages godotenv and discordgo (versions in go.sum)

 <pre>
-DONT FORGET TO CHANGE TOKEN AND WEBHOOK'S DATA IN .env FILE
+DON'T FORGET TO CHANGE TOKEN AND WEBHOOK'S DATA IN .env FILE
 </pre>

 After that you can build your project or run main.go file.